-PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2007 BONDS
+PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2009 BONDS

-Set forth below is a narrative description of certain contractual provisions relating to the source of payment of and security for the Series 2007 Bonds.
+Set forth below is a narrative description of certain contractual provisions relating to the source of payment of and security for the Series 2009 Bonds.
 These provisions have been summarized and this description does not purport to be complete.
-Reference should be made to the Act, the Resolution, the Series 2007 Resolutions, the 2007 Loan Agreements, the Mortgages, the Master Trust Indenture, the 2007 Supplemental Indentures, the Series 2007 Obligations and the Intercreditor Agreement.
-Copies of the Act, the Resolution, the Series 2007 Resolutions, the 2007 Loan Agreements, the Mortgages, the Master Trust Indenture, the 2007 Supplemental Indentures, the Series 2007 Obligations and the Intercreditor Agreement are on file with the Authority and the Trustee.
-See also "Appendix C - Summary of Certain Provisions of the Loan Agreements," "Appendix D - Summary of Certain Provisions of the Resolutions" and "Appendix E - Summary of Certain Provisions of the Master Trust Indenture and the 2007 Supplemental Indentures" for a more complete statement of the rights, duties and obligations of the parties thereto.
+Reference should be made to the Act, the Resolution, the Series 2009 Resolutions, the 2009 Loan Agreements, the Mortgages, the Master Trust Indenture, the 2009 Supplemental Indentures, the Series 2009 Obligations and the Intercreditor Agreement, copies of which are on file with the Authority and the Trustee.
+See also "Appendix C - Summary of Certain Provisions of the Loan Agreements," "Appendix D - Summary of Certain Provisions of the Resolutions" and "Appendix E - Summary of Certain Provisions of the Master Trust Indenture and the 2009 Supplemental Indentures" for a more complete statement of the rights, duties and obligations of the parties thereto.

-Payment of and Security for the Series 2007 Bonds
+Payment of and Security for the Series 2009 Bonds

-The Series 2007 Bonds and all other Series of Bonds to be issued under the General Resolution will be special obligations of the Authority.
-The principal, Sinking Fund Installments and Redemption Price of, and interest on, the Series 2007 Bonds are payable, solely from, and are secured by, the Revenues pledged to such Series and the funds and accounts (excluding the Arbitrage Rebate Fund) established by the Series 2007 Resolutions.
-The Revenues consist of the payments required to be made by each Institution under its respective 2007 Loan Agreement and to be made by the Members of the Obligated Group under the Series 2007 Obligations.
-The Revenues have been pledged and assigned to the Trustee for the benefit of the Holders of the Series 2007 Bonds.
+The Series 2009 Bonds and all other Series of Bonds to be issued under the General Resolution will be special obligations of the Authority.
+The principal, Sinking Fund Installments and Redemption Price of, and interest on, the Series 2009 Bonds are payable, solely from, and are secured by, the Revenues pledged to such Series and the funds and accounts (excluding the Arbitrage Rebate Fund) established by the respective Series 2009 Resolution.
+The Revenues consist of the payments required to be made by each Institution under its respective 2009 Loan Agreement and to be made by the Members of the Obligated Group under the Series 2009 Obligations.
+The Revenues have been pledged and assigned to the Trustee for the benefit of the Holders of the Series 2009 Bonds.

-The obligations of each Institution under its respective 2007 Loan Agreement are general obligations of such Institution.
-Payment of the principal, redemption premium, if any, and interest on the Series 2007 Bonds when due, and payment when due of the obligations of each Institution to the Authority under each 2007 Loan Agreement, will be secured by (i) payments to be made pursuant to the applicable Series 2007 Obligations and (ii) the 2007 Institution Mortgages.
-The Series 2007 Obligations are joint and several general obligations of each Member of the Obligated Group.
-The Authority has pledged and assigned the payments to be made by the Obligated Group pursuant to the Series 2007 Obligations to the Trustee for the benefit of the Series 2007 Bondholders.
-See "PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2007 BONDS - The Master Indenture" and " - The Mortgages."
+The obligations of each Institution under its respective 2009 Loan Agreement are general obligations of such Institution.
+Payment of the principal, Sinking Fund Installments, Redemption Price, if any, and interest on the Series 2009 Bonds when due, and payment when due of the obligations of each Institution to the Authority under each 2009 Loan Agreement, will be secured by (i) payments to be made pursuant to the applicable Series 2009 Obligation and (ii) the 2009 Institution Mortgages.
+The Series 2009 Obligations are joint and several general obligations of each Member of the Obligated Group.
+The Authority has pledged and assigned the payments to be made by the Obligated Group pursuant to the Series 2009 Obligations to the Trustee for the benefit of the applicable Series 2009 Bondholders.
+See "PART 2 - SOURCE OF PAYMENT AND SECURITY FOR THE SERIES 2009 BONDS - The Master Indenture" and " - The Mortgages."